Medical uses of bicalutamide: Skin and hair conditions

 Androgens like testosterone and DHT play a critical role in the pathogenesis of a number of dermatological conditions including acne, seborrhea, hirsutism (excessive facial/body hair growth in women), and pattern hair loss (androgenic alopecia).
 In demonstration of this, women with complete androgen insensitivity syndrome (CAIS) do not produce sebum or develop acne and have little to no body, pubic, or axillary hair.
 Moreover, men with congenital 5α-reductase type II deficiency, 5α-reductase being an enzyme that greatly potentiates the androgenic effects of testosterone in the skin, have little to no acne, scanty facial hair, reduced body hair, and reportedly no incidence of male pattern hair loss.
 Conversely, hyperandrogenism in women, for instance due to polycystic ovary syndrome (PCOS) or congenital adrenal hyperplasia (CAH), is commonly associated with acne and hirsutism as well as virilization (masculinization) in general.
 In accordance with the preceding, antiandrogens have been found to be highly effective in the treatment of the aforementioned androgen-dependent skin and hair conditions.

 Low-dose bicalutamide has been found to be effective in the treatment of hirsutism in women in clinical studies.
-In one of the studies, the medication was well tolerated, all of the patients experienced a visible decrease in hair density, and a highly significant clinical improvement was observed with the Ferriman–Gallwey score decreasing by 41.2% at 3 months and by 61.6% at 6 months (from 22.0 ± 5.1 to 8.6 ± 3.5).
+In one of the studies, the medication was well tolerated, all of the patients experienced a visible increase in hair density, and a highly significant clinical improvement was observed with the Ferriman–Gallwey score decreasing by 41.2% at 3 months and by 61.6% at 6 months (from 22.0 ± 5.1 to 8.6 ± 3.5).
 According to a 2013 review, "Low dose bicalutamide (25 mg/day) was shown to be effective in the treatment of hirsutism related to IH and PCOS.
 It does not have any significant side effects [or lead] to irregular periods."
 In 2017, the combination of bicalutamide with a combined birth control pill was evaluated in a phase III clinical trial for the treatment of severe hirsutism in women with PCOS, and was found to be significantly more effective than a combined birth control pill alone.
 In addition, bicalutamide was shown to be safe and to produce no side effects, except for a significant increase in total cholesterol and low-density lipoprotein levels.
 Studies have reported bicalutamide to be effective in the treatment of scalp hair loss in women.